emulator-wtf/gradle-plugin/README.md

   // Set to a non-zero value to repeat device/shards that failed, the repeat
   // attempts will be executed in parallel numFlakyTestAttempts = 3

+  // Whether to reattempt full shards (all) or only failed tests (failed_only)
+  // in case of test failures.
+Defaults to failed_only. flakyTestRepeatMode = failed_only

   // Directories to pull from device after test is over, will be stored in
   // baseOutputDir/${variant}: